fluent/fluent-bit-docs/pipeline/filters/nest.md

 # Nest

 The _Nest Filter_ plugin lets you operate on or with nested data.
-Its modes of operation are
+Its modes of operation are:

-- `nest` - Take a set of records and place them in a map
+- `nest` - Take a set of records and place them in a map.
-- `lift` - Take a map by key and lift its records up
+- `lift` - Take a map by key and lift its records up.

 ## Example usage for `nest`